Anclagen/Semester-Project-2/README.md

   - Tests user can bid and view winning user.
   - Tests unregistered user can't bid.
   - Tests error handling.

+### Jest Testing

+The project is configured for Jest testing but no tests have been added at this time.

 ## Contributing